 I CARE is an interactive gatekeeper training for students, faculty, and staff that builds a caring community with the skills and resources to intervene with student stress, distress, and crisis.

 1. Over 2,500 faculty, staff, and students across Penn's schools, departments, and student life programs have gone through I CARE.
 The training is open to anyone interested in being an informed resource and a caring community member.

-2. A team of CAPS' clinicians design, facilitate, and assess I CARE.
+2. A team of CAPS' clinicians design, facilitate, and assess the I CARE training.

 3. I CARE includes information, discussion, and experiential exercises that focus on: